top of page

 Use a good quality dog bed!
 Memory foam is an ideal material.
 Your dog’s bed should be at least 1 1⁄2 times as long as your dog and at least 1-2 inches of thickness for every 40lbs of body weight.
 Encourage your dog to change position frequently, such as switching which side of their body they lay on.
 Laying in one position for extended periods of time will lead to significant stiffness and pain once they go to get up.

 Slippery, hard floors are tough on OA dogs.
-Rugs, yoga mats, and the like are extremely beneficial to help keep your dog on their feet and avoiding slips and falls.
+Rugs, yoga mats, and the like are extremely beneficial to help keep your dog on their feet and avoid slips and falls.

 Doggie Doors need to be large enough for your dog to walk through without having to stoop or crouch.
 The bottom lip must also be low enough for your dog to easily step over.